carlosiglezb/mosek-pod/README.md

 Requires a free academic license or paid commercial license, as appropriate.
 Install the license file to `$HOME/mosek/mosek.lic`.

-Versions other than 7.1.0 are unsupported by this wrapper.
+Versions other than 10.1.26 (and non-Linux) are unsupported by this wrapper.

 ```
 $ mkdir build && cd build